 Our Favorite Dividend ETFs

-As is so often the case, the best dividend ETF for each investor depends on the individual’s personal goals.
-There are many ways to invest for yield; the following list of options should provide something that fits in most portfolios.
+Like with any investment, what constitutes the best ETFs for the yield-minded depends on the individual’s personal goals.
+There are many ways to invest for dividend income; the following list of options should provide something that fits in most portfolios.

 1. Vanguard Dividend Appreciation ETF